Morphine Sulfate Generic Name & Formulations

-Management of acute and chronic pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
+Management of: adults with acute and chronic pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate; or pediatrics (≥50kg) with acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

-Use only if alternative treatment options (eg, non-opioid analgesics, opioid combination products) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.
+Reserve for use if alternative treatment options (eg, non-opioid analgesics, opioid combination products) are ineffective, not tolerated, or otherwise inadequate to provide sufficient analgesia.

 Use lowest effective dose for shortest duration.
 Individualize.
-Tabs: opioid-naive or opioid non-tolerant: initially 15–30mg every 4hrs as needed.
-Soln: initially 10–20mg every 4hrs as needed.
-100mg/5mL strength: for use in opioid-tolerant patients only.
+Opioid-naive or opioid non-tolerant: initially 15–30mg every 4hrs as needed.
 Conversion to and from other morphine formulations or other opioids: see full labeling.
 Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 During or within 14 days of MAOIs.
 Known or suspected GI obstruction, including paralytic ileus.